 Trueairspeed Posted April 24 Author Share Posted April 24 As always-good advice!
 Terry Link to comment

-dirtrider Posted Wednesday at 07:31 PM Share Posted Wednesday at 07:31 PM 16 minutes ago, Trueairspeed said: After parked in the garage with no riding for a few days, I went out to try the recommended remedies.
+dirtrider Posted May 1 Share Posted May 1 16 minutes ago, Trueairspeed said: After parked in the garage with no riding for a few days, I went out to try the recommended remedies.
 New battery was DEAD!
 Key was in my pocket, so ignition wasn’t left in the on position.
 Terry.
 Afternoon Terry It does sound like something is causing a parasitic battery drain.
 Do you have anything hooked to that motorcycle electrical system like phone charger or a GPS or any other add-on accessory?
 If not & the battery is not defective then possibly your ABS module is causing the battery drain.
 You should probably charge the battery up then do a parasitic draw test.
 Doing that on a later BMW with electronic accessory monitoring/control is a little more complicated than a standard parasitic draw test as you have to hook the amp meter up before disconnecting the battery cable.
 If you don't the electronic accessory circuit can come back alive & skew the parasitic draw test.
 To hook the amp meter up before disconnecting the battery cable you need to disconnect the (+) battery cable, then run a jumper wire between the battery B+ post & the removed cable.
 THEN allow enough time for the accessory circuit to shut down.
 THEN disconnect the jumper wire & read the ammeter.
 Link to comment

 Recommended Posts